Kelvin96-Analyst/SQL-Analysis-Project/README.md

+# Gamas Flour Mill Data Analysis Overview
+### Company Background:
+Gamas Flour Mill is the largest producer of flour, pasta, and noodles across the 50 states of the United States of America.
+With an extensive network of branches in every state and an annual revenue exceeding $1 billion, Gamas continues to lead the market in food production and distribution

-# Gamas Flour Mill – SQL Analysis Project
+## Gamas Flour Mill – SQL Analysis Project Summary:

 This project showcases SQL queries and analysis on production data from Gamas Flour Mill, the largest producer of flour, pasta, and noodles in the United States.
+For data-driven insights and performance tracking, we collected and consolidated data from the various divisions of Gamas Flour Mill into four primary tables:

-## Tables Involved
+## Tables Involved:
 - `flour_production`
 - `pasta_production`
 - `noodle_production`
 - `state_lookup`

+## Table Structure:
+### Each of the commodity tables (Flour, Pasta, and Noodles) includes the following columns:
+- `year`
+- `period`
+- `state_ansi`
+- `commodity_id`
+- `value`

+### The State Metadata Table contains:
+- `state_ansi`  – used as a foreign key to join with the commodity tables
+- `state_name`
+-
+## Objective:
+### Using SQL, we will join these four tables to perform unified multi-commodity analysis across all U.S. states.
+This will enable insights such as:

 ## Key Insights Extracted
 - Total and average production per year